 Radiation Sensitivity and Tolerance

 Radiation tolerance levels have been determined for nearby normal tissues that are likely to be affected during conventional fractionated radiotherapy treatment of tumors arising from the urinary tract.
 The term conventional fractionation generally refers to the delivery of a single daily dose of 180 cGy (1.8 Gy) to 200 cGy (2.0 Gy).
-When used alone, cumulative doses of at ...
+When used alone, cumulative doses ...